AngeloJacobo/FPGA_OV7670_Camera_Interface/README.md

 * top_module.v -> Combines the camera_interface, sdram_interface, and vga_interface modules.
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; key[1:0] for brightness control
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; key[3:2] for contrast control
 * camera_interface.v -> Configures the register of OV7670 via SCCB protocol.
-Pixel data is  also retrieved from the
+Pixel data is  also retrieved from
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;camera and then passed to asyn_fifo module
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;the camera and then passed to asyn_fifo module
-* sdram_interface.v -> Controls the logic sequence for storing the pixel data retrieved from the camera_interface module
+* sdram_interface.v -> Controls the logic sequence for storing the pixel data retrieved from the camera_interface
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; and then sending it to the asyn_fifo connected to vga_interface module
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; module and then sending it to the asyn_fifo connected to vga_interface module
 * vga_interface.v -> Passes the pixel data retrieved from sdram to the vga_core module
 * asyn_fifo.v -> FIFO with separate clock domains for read and write.
 Solves the clock domain crossing issue(see image below)
 * i2c_top.v -> Bit-bang implementation of SCCB(which is very similar to i2c)
 * sdram_controller.v -> Controller for storing to and retrieving data from SDRAM.
 Optimized to a memory bandwidth of 316MB/s
 * vga_core.v -> VGA controller.
 Set at 640x480 @ 60fps
 * top_module.ucf -> Constraint file for top_module.v

 # Logic Flow:
 ![Camera_Interface](https://user-images.githubusercontent.com/87559347/129671784-1be86eca-7cfa-4566-9a94-96a9e9015aa7.jpg)